 Vimeo OTT Data Processing Agreement

-Pursuant to the Vimeo OTT Services Agreement entered into between Vimeo OTT and Producer, Vimeo OTT processes certain data relating to Producer Customers in providing the Vimeo OTT Services.
+Pursuant to the Vimeo OTT Services Agreement entered into between Vimeo OTT and Producer, Vimeo OTT processes Personal Data relating to Producer Customers in providing the Vimeo OTT Services.
 This Data Processing Agreement (“DPA”) sets forth the parties’ rights and obligations under data protection laws with respect to such data.

-All Schedules attached hereto form an integral part of this DPA, and are hereby incorporated into this DPA and made a part hereof.
-In the event of inconsistency with the terms of this DPA and any other agreement between the parties, the terms of this DPA shall prevail.
-If there is any conflict between the attached Schedules and the terms of this DPA, Schedule 1 shall prevail.
+In the event of any inconsistency with the terms of this DPA and any other agreement between the parties, the terms of this DPA shall prevail.
+If there is any conflict between the Standard Contractual Clauses and the terms of this DPA, the Standard Contractual Clauses shall prevail.

-- “Applicable Privacy and Data Protection Laws” means collectively all privacy and data protection laws and regulations that apply to the parties with regard to the processing of personal data in connection with the Vimeo OTT Services Agreement, including, only to the extent applicable: Brazil’s Lei Geral de Proteção de Dados (“LGPD”), the California Consumer Privacy Act (“CCPA”) and the regulations promulgated thereto, Canada’s Personal Information Protection and Electronic Documents Act (“PIPEDA”), the European Union’s General Data Protection Regulation (“GDPR”), Japan’s Act on the Protection of Personal Information (“APPI”), Switzerland’s Data Protection Act, the United Kingdom’s General Data Protection Regulation (“UK GDPR”), and any other national, state, or local privacy and data protection laws, rules, and regulations in effect on or after the effective date of this DPA, including the California Privacy Rights Act (“CPRA”), the Colorado Privacy Act (“CPA”), and the Virginia Consumer Data Protection Act (“CDPA”).
+- “Applicable Privacy and Data Protection Laws” means collectively all national, federal, state, provincial and local privacy and data protection laws and regulations that apply to the parties with regard to the processing of Personal Data in connection with the Vimeo OTT Services Agreement, including, only to the extent applicable and when legally effective (including those that come into effect after the “Last Updated” date above): Brazil’s Lei Geral de Proteção de Dados (“LGPD”), the California Consumer Privacy Act (including as amended by the California Privacy Rights Act of 2020) (“CCPA”), the Colorado Privacy Act (“CPA”), the Virginia Consumer Data Protection Act (“CDPA”), the Utah Consumer Privacy Act (“UCPA”), and Connecticut’s Act Concerning Personal Data Privacy and Online Monitoring (“CTPA”) and the regulations promulgated under any of the foregoing; Canada’s Personal Information Protection and Electronic Documents Act (“PIPEDA”); the European Union’s General Data Protection Regulation (“GDPR”); Japan’s Act on the Protection of Personal Information (“APPI”); Switzerland’s Data Protection Act; and the United Kingdom’s General Data Protection Regulation (“UK GDPR”).

 - “Producer” means a Vimeo OTT customer that uses the Vimeo OTT Services to deliver Producer’s video content to Producer Customers.

-- “Producer Customer Data” means the personal data and/or personal information (as may be applicable) of Producer Customers which is submitted to Vimeo OTT in connection with the OTT Services.
-Producer Customer Data does not include personal data and/or personal information collected by Vimeo OTT outside of the OTT Services.
+- “Producer Customer Data” means the Personal Data of Producer Customers that is submitted to Vimeo OTT in connection with the OTT Services.
+Producer Customer Data does not include Personal Data collected by Vimeo OTT outside of the Vimeo OTT Services.